nyathirak/nyathirak/README.md

 - 👯 I’m looking to collaborate on ...
 -->

-Hello, I am Christine Nyathira, a software developer and cloud engineer, I majored in Computer Networking and Security.
+Hello, I am Christine Nyathira, a software developer and cloud engineer.
+I majored in Computer Networking and Security.
 I am a Certified AWS Solutions Architect and Certified in Cybersecurity.

 I am a full-stack software developer and DevOps Cloud Engineer with four years of experience working as a Software Engineer in cross-functional teams.
-My technology stack involves Tailwind CSS, Alpine JS, Laravel PHP, Livewire, MySQL, Javascript, React JS, Angular, Python and, HTML/CSS/Bootstrap.
+My technology stack involves Tailwind CSS, Alpine JS, Laravel PHP, Livewire, MySQL, Javascript, Angular, Python and, HTML/CSS/Bootstrap.
 Besides programming, I have an immense interest in debunking true crime.

 - 🔭 I’m currently working on a legal management systems
 - 💬 Talk to me about cloud computing, security, career, and podcasts
 - 📫 How to reach me: nyathirakanga@gmail.com
 - 😄 Pronouns: BaddieinTech/She/Her/Hers
-- ⚡ Fun fact: Checkout my [Linkedin]([https://www.linkedin.com/in/lean2lead-pune-bbb92a169](https://www.linkedin.com/in/christine-nyathira-kanga/) Community if you want to connect!
+- ⚡ Fun fact: Checkout my [Linkedin](https://www.linkedin.com/in/christine-nyathira-kanga/) Community if you want to connect!
 - 📝 [Resume]()

 **Languages and Tools:**